 Keeping your home screen tidy and organized can be challenging since iOS automatically adds icons for all the apps you download.
-If you have too many apps on your home screen, or simply want to keep some apps private, you might be wondering if there is a way of managing the icons your home screen displays. iOS has a convenient function to hide the apps you don’t use or avoid displaying the apps you want to keep secret.
+If you have too many apps on your home screen or want to keep some apps private, you might be wondering if there is a way of managing the icons that your home screen displays. iOS has a convenient function to hide the apps you don’t use or avoid displaying the apps you want to keep secret.

 How to hide apps on the iPhone

 Step 1: Tap and hold on one of the apps you want to hide.
 (In the example above, this is GuitarTuna.)
 If you’re running iOS 13.2 or later, you need to tap the Edit Home Screen button.
-If on iOS 13 to 13.1, you need to tap Rearrange Apps.
-And if you’re running an earlier version of iOS than 13, you simply hold onto the app until it starts jiggling.
+If you’re on iOS 13 to 13.1, you need to tap Rearrange Apps.
+And if you’re running an earlier version of iOS than 13, you hold onto the app until it starts jiggling.

-- How to remove location data from your iPhone photos in iOS 13
+- How to delete and recover photos from your iPhone

 - iPhone 11 and iPhone 11 Pro: Key settings you need to change